Monitor your cluster metrics with Prometheus - Amazon EKS

 There are several different options for using Prometheus with Amazon EKS:

-• You can turn on Prometheus metrics when first creating an Amazon EKS cluster, which is covered by this topic.
+• You can turn on Prometheus metrics when first creating an Amazon EKS cluster or you can create your own Prometheus scraper for existing clusters.
+Both of these options are covered by this topic.

 • You can deploy Prometheus using Helm.
 For more information, see Deploy Prometheus using Helm.

 • You can view control plane raw metrics in Prometheus format.
-For more information, see View control plane raw metrics in Prometheus format.
+For more information, see Fetch control plane raw metrics in Prometheus format.

 Important